$^{12}$C(e,e'pN) Measurements of Short Range Correlations in the Tensor-to-Scalar Interaction Transition Region: Abstract

 \section{Abstract}

-The strong nuclear interaction is probed at short-distance and high-momenta using new measurements of the $^{12}$C$(e,e'p)$ and $^{12}$C$(e,e'pn)$ reactions, at high-$Q^2$ and $x_B>1$.
-The data span a missing-momentum range of 300--850~MeV/c and is predominantly sensitive to the dominant proton-neutron short-range correlated (SRC) pairs and complements previous $^{12}$C$(e,e'pp)$ measurements.
+High-momentum configurations of nucleon pairs at short-distance are probed using measurements of the $^{12}$C$(e,e'p)$ and $^{12}$C$(e,e'pN)$ reactions (where $N$ is either $n$ or $p$), at high-$Q^2$ and $x_B>1.1$.
+The data span a missing-momentum range of 300--1000~MeV/c and are predominantly sensitive to the transition region of the strong nuclear interaction from a Tensor to Scalar interaction.
 The data are well reproduced by theoretical calculations using the Generalized Contact Formalism with both chiral and phenomenological nucleon-nucleon ($NN$) interaction models.
-This agreement, observed here for the first time, suggests that the measured high missing-momentum protons up to $850$ MeV/c belonged to SRC pairs.
-The measured $^{12}$C$(e,e'pn)$ / $^{12}$C$(e,e'p)$ ratio is consistent with a decrease in the fraction of proton-neutron SRC pairs with increasing missing-momentum.
-This confirms the transition from an isospin-dependent tensor $NN$ interaction at $\sim 400$ MeV/c to an isospin-independent scalar interaction at high-momentum around $\sim 800$ MeV/c.
+This agreement suggests that the measured high missing-momentum protons up to $1000$ MeV/c predominantly belong to short-ranged correlated (SRC) pairs.
+The measured $^{12}$C$(e,e'pN)$ / $^{12}$C$(e,e'p)$ and $^{12}$C$(e,e'pp)$ / $^{12}$C$(e,e'pn)$ cross-section ratios are consistent with a decrease in the fraction of proton-neutron SRC pairs and increase in the fraction of proton-proton SRC pairs with increasing missing momentum.
+This confirms the transition from an isospin-dependent tensor $NN$ interaction at $\sim 400$ MeV/c to an isospin-independent scalar interaction at high-momentum around $\sim 800$ MeV/c as predicted by theoretical calculation.